 Fashion Gray Seamless Paper

-My very first gray seamless paper backdrop was Fashion Gray from Savage.
+My very first gray seamless paper backdrop wa Savage’s Fashion Gray.
 Because it’s a little bit of a lighter shade of gray, it’s very versatile.
 If you photograph your subject closer to the background it will give you a brighter gray, and if you pull them away from the background it will go a little bit darker.
 Of the 3 backgrounds shown in this article, Fashion Gray gives you the most latitude to go lighter or darker.

 Smoke Gray Seamless Paper